ain/tekkie.dev/_posts/2018-01-07-facebook-detox-experiment.md

 1. Deactivate Facebook for a quarter as of Jan 15th
 2. Monitor
   - overall productivity
-  - spare time for activities like sports, hobbies incl.
-Open Source Software contributions
+  - spare time for activities like sports, hobbies, contributions to Open Source Software
   - communication with friends
-  - general mood when communicating online
+  - mood

-Until further notice: call in person, send a message.
+Addressing all friends until further notice: text or call.
+Our keystrokes are limited.

+<small><a name="class-act-against-facebook">1</a>: [Facebook Class Action](https://www.fbclaim.com/ui/page/updates)</small><br>
+<small><a name="facebook-linked-to-depression">2</a>: [Study Links Heavy Facebook And Social Media Usage To Depression](https://www.forbes.com/sites/amitchowdhry/2016/04/30/study-links-heavy-facebook-and-social-media-usage-to-depression/)</small>